rijinmk/code-qr-code-reader-rpi3/README.md

 sudo pip install zbarlight
 ```

 After this you can run the `reader.py` python program that I have written to test if it works.
-But before you do that, we need create a folder named `qr_codes` right outside the `reader.py` file, This folder will store all the QR codes.
+But before you proceed, we need to create a folder named `qr_codes` right outside the `reader.py` file.
+This folder will store all the QR codes.

 This `reader.py` program does the following: